 Imagineerium at the Daimler Powerhouse where the young learners engaged in a range of creative activities from sound creation and technology, collage work, movement and performance.

-Navigate is delivered by Imagineer in partnership with Media Mania, Warwickshire Wildlife Trust, Canal & Rivers Trust.
+Navigate is delivered by Imagineer in partnership with Warwickshire Wildlife Trust and Canal & Rivers Trust.

 ACTIVATE Part 2

-Participates from our Transformation programme for NEETS (18–25 year olds not in education, employment or training) will collaborate with students and young environmental activists and a creative producer to programme and deliver Turning the Tide’ An Ocean Fair.
+Therefore, we are delighted to announce that we are still looking for Young Environmental activists aged 14 years and above to work with a Creative Producer to be part of the programming and event group.
+You will collaborate with our Transformation programme of NEETS (16–25 year olds not in education, employment or training) to programme and deliver Turning the Tide’ An Ocean Fair.
 This will be a family-friendly event where audiences can experience the wealth of our oceans and the major threats it faces, and how we can all play a part in Ocean recovery.
 The event will include VR, sound, film, exhibition, performance and hands-on experiences.
 There will be a marketplace to have conversations with local, nationally and global environmental organisations to find out how to get involved in ocean recovery and take action in the #30×30 campaign.

 ‘Turning the Tide’ is delivered by Imagineer in partnership with Media Mania.